myersg86/digitalocean-x2go-ubuntu-1804/#1do-x2go-ubuntumate1804.md

 Before you begin this guide you'll need the following:

 - An Ubuntu 16.04 instance with at least 4GB of RAM.
-(4GB is great to start with, 8GB+ RAM is optimal).
+(2GB minimum, 4GB is great, 8GB+ RAM is optimal,).
 Choose a server location that is as close as possible to the location where you intend to connect from to reduce latency.

 - One Ubuntu 16.04 server with a sudo non-root user, SSH key, and firewall enabled, which you can set up by following [this Initial Server Setup tutorial](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04).

 Recall that if you run out of RAM, applications will be terminated by the Linux kernel, and you might lose your work.
 If you notice that the programs you use require a lot of RAM, you can power off your droplet and resize as needed.